 Procedure for becoming a Registered Student Organization at USA

-Make sure to check out our Forming a New Organization Guide
+Make sure to check out our guide to Application for New Student Organizations.

 1. Review organization policies